-Pamela Anderson Is Unrecognizable In Red Wig & Black Bodysuit For New Instagram Share
+Pamela Anderson Is Nearly Unrecognizable In Red Wig & Black Bodysuit For New Instagram Share

-Pamela Anderson was unrecognizable in a red wig and black bodysuit for her latest Instagram share.
+Pamela Anderson was almost unrecognizable in a red wig and black bodysuit for her latest Instagram share.
 The former Baywatch beauty posted the sultry image to the delight of her 1 million followers on June 2, showcasing a look that floored her fans.
 Many could not believe that the image was that of the Playboy Playmate and actress.
 The snap featured the 1980s sex siren on all fours atop a black table or counter, her blond tresses covered up with a fiery red wig.

 In the pic, the hair topper Pamela sported had long bangs in the front.
 The wig was styled in soft waves that were curled towards her face.
 The sassy style featured tousled waves along the length of the wig all the way to the bottom of her tresses.
 The shocking color complemented the actress’ tanned skin.